geospatial-jeff/cognition-datasources/README.md

 ```

 ## Testing
 Each driver must pass a [standard set of test cases](datasources/tests.py) and uses CircleCI to ensure only working drivers are loaded into the library.
+View the status of each driver [here](/docs/datasource-status.md).

 ## Documentation
 Read the [quickstart](./docs/quickstart.ipynb) and [documentation](./docs).